MilaNLProc/language-invariant-properties/README.rst

 Features
 --------

+In this context, we have three "prediction sets" of interest:

++ original data (O): this is the data we are going to use as a test set.
+We will use a classifier on it to compute the classifier bias (i.e., how well a classifier does on this test set).
+Moreover, we will translate this dataset and use another classifier (in another language) on this data.

++ predicted original (PO): this is the data we obtain from running the classifier on O.

++ predicted transformed (PT): this is the data we obtain from running the classifier on the translated O data.

+The differences between O-PO and O-PT will tell us if there is a transformation bias or not.

 .. code-block:: python

     tp = TrustPilot("english", "italian", "age_cat") # selects source and target language and a property to test